entiendoNull/expo-modules-london-2025-workshop/module-3.md

 #### 2. Set breakpoints

-- Set breakpoints in Xcode or Android Studio to observe when the `OnStartObserving` and `OnStopObserving` methods are executed.
+Set breakpoints in Xcode or Android Studio to observe when the `getCurrentRouteAsync`, `OnStartObserving` and `OnStopObserving` methods are executed.

 ```tsx
 import * as React from "react";